Fortinet Acquires Next DLP Strengthens its Top-Tier Unified SASE Solution Read the release

 • Monitoring and reporting on backup and recovery processing and effectiveness across mixed-vendor environments

-Why is data management protection important?
+Why is data protection management important?

 The value of enterprise data, regulatory requirements, penalties and fines for non-compliance, reputation damage, and business interruption are just a few of the reasons data protection management is important.